ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-You can also run your code in Windows Powershell or Command Prompt.
+You can also type and run your code in Windows Powershell or Command Prompt.
 Enter `python` at the prompt to access the Python Interpreter.
 Enter `exit` or `quit` to exit:

 <kbd>
 <img src="./images/command_prompt_python.png" width="700" alt="Python command line">